EPCCed/hpcss25/README.md

     convergence then the output pictures will look weird.
 However, it is **still OK in terms of performance** as each iteration takes the same time.

+### Running on the GPU

+I have added a GPU example to the sharpen repo - do a "git pull" to make sure you have the up-to-date versions.

+There is an exercise sheet at [https://github.com/EPCCed/hpcss24-sharpen/blob/main/doc/sharpengpu.pdf](https://github.com/EPCCed/hpcss24-sharpen/blob/main/doc/sharpengpu.pdf).

+As before, **please ignore** anything this sheet says about downloading code from elsewhere - use the HPCSS24 repos!